 Shamatha and Vipashyana

 Shamatha is a stilled and settled state of mind and vipashyana is an exceptionally perceptive state of mind.
 With a stilled and settled mind, we are focused on these four noble truths with perfect concentration, without wandering, dullness, flightiness, or anything like that.
-The energy is sort of going internally, focused on them, distinguishing their general characteristics with gross detection (rtog-pa).
+The energy is sort of going internally, focused on them.
 Our state of shamatha has a sense of fitness, a serene exhilarating happiness or bliss of body and mind.
 That mind can stay focused on anything for as long as we want, and the body is not going to feel any pain and can just stay fixed.

 A joined pair of shamatha and vipashyana may be either conceptual or non-conceptual.
 So here, for attaining a true stopping of suffering, we need to have the pair be non-conceptual.
 That is what we want and are aiming to achieve in order to break the chain of the twelve links and attain liberation.